Click on the Triangle Icon to Expand Menu

 You may also be restricted on where you can live, be required to report to the sheriff’s office anytime you move and at least once per year, and have to get a new driver’s license each year at a substantial cost.
 Registered sex offenders also commonly deal with stigma from others in public.

-When you are facing rape charges, you might worry that you will not be able to defend against the allegations against you.
-However, there are several defenses that your attorney might be able to raise, depending on the facts of your case.
+If you are facing rape charges, you might worry that you will not be able to defend against the allegations against you.
+However, there are multiple defenses that your attorney might be able to raise, depending on the facts of your case.

 Some of the common defenses that might apply include the following: